matter-labs/zksync-lite-docs/docs/api/events.md

 ## Establishing the connection

-Currently events are only allowed on Ropsten.
-In order to establish the connection you should connect to the endpoint `wss://ropsten-events.zkscan.io` via a WebSocket client.
+Currently, events are only allowed on Ropsten.
+To establish the connection, you should connect to the endpoint `wss://ropsten-events.zkscan.io` via a WebSocket client.

-Note that in order to maintain the connection your client should periodically ping the server.
+Note that to maintain the connection your client should periodically ping the server.
 The recommended interval is 10 seconds.

 ## Event structure